Front Page

 Photos by Mary Hurlbut

-A recent budget workshop focused on new services and a facilities master plan, both of which include the recently acquired Laguna Beach Community and Recreation Center (formerly the former St. Catherine of Siena School campus)
+A recent budget workshop focused on new services and a facilities master plan, both of which include the recently acquired Laguna Beach Community and Recreation Center (the former St. Catherine of Siena School campus)

 Regarding the facilities master plan, Whalen noted that while the idea was to fund the emergency operations center at the mid-year modifications, he suggested they fund a portion of it now and get an EOC plan in place.